Personal access tokens

 Personal access tokens expire on the date you define, at midnight, 00:00 AM UTC.
 A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.

-• GitLab runs a check at 01:00 AM UTC every day to identify personal access tokens that expire in the next seven days.
+• GitLab runs a check at 1:00 AM UTC every day to identify personal access tokens that expire soon.
 The owners of these tokens are notified by email.

 • GitLab runs a check at 02:00 AM UTC every day to identify personal access tokens that expire on the current date.
 The owners of these tokens are notified by email.